Lash maintenance should be low maintenance.

 **Be careful not to be too aggressive when cleansing.**

-- Rinse your lashes using a squirt bottle or splashing water onto your eyes with your hands.
+- Rinse your lashes using a squirt bottle or by splashing water onto your eyes with your hands.

 - Brush your lashes dry (cool air from a fan or blow-dryer may be used).